2010 World Club Challenge: Melbourne Storm

 Melbourne Storm qualified by being crowned the 2009 National Rugby League premiers with a 23–16 defeat of the Parramatta Eels, in the NRL Grand Final.
 This premiership was later stripped from the Storm due to salary cap breaches.

 The Storm, despite being stripped of their two premierships, were initially allowed to keep the World Club Challenge title, including the trophy and prize money they won; however, on 11 May 2011, a final report released further detailing the Melbourne Storm salary cap scandal recommended the Storm be stripped of the 2010 World Club Challenge.
-In addition the prize money won was redistributed to Leeds.
+In addition the prize money won was redistributed to Leeds, but the game itself was declared null and void.

 Warm-up match

 Melbourne played a warm-up game against the Harlequins RL Super League team at the Twickenham Stoop.
 The match took place on Sunday 21 February - a week before the Storm played for the world title.
 The event was dubbed the World City Challenge – London Series.
 Melbourne were without Cooper Cronk, Brett White and Ryan Tandy, with both sides giving a number of youngsters a taste of first-team action.